FairwindsOps/rok8s-scripts/README.md

 # rok8s-scripts

-This is a set of scripts that are useful for CI/CD workflows with Docker and Kubernetes.
-These simplify secrets management, environment specific config, Docker build caching, and much more.
+This is a set of opinionated scripts for managing application development and deployment lifecycle using Kubernetes.
+These simplify secure secrets management, environment specific config, Docker build caching, and much more.

 ## CI Images

 Each new release of rok8s-scripts comes with a new set of CI images for simple workflows.
 These CI images include a set of common CI/CD dependencies, including Docker, Kubernetes, Helm, AWS, and Google Cloud client libraries.
 Starting with these images as a base for deployment workflows should ensure that you don't need to spend any build time installing extra dependencies.

-These images should work well on a wide variety of CI/CD tools.
-We've used them successfully as part of workflows on:

-- CircleCI
-- GitLab CI
-- Bitbucket Pipelines

 We currently include a variety of CI Images, including Alpine and Debian Stretch as our recommended starting points.
 In certain cases you may want to use our images that include Node.js or Golang.